top of page

 • immune regulation

+She’s not hosting balls or issuing decrees yet.
 Estrogen at this young age is more like observing, learning the kingdom, preparing for her coronation.

 This is why estrogen matters long before periods ever arrive.